About the Research Support Fund

 The Fund helps institutions support the on-going day-to-day administrative expenses required to maintain an active and vibrant research environment.

 Formerly known as the Indirect Costs Program (established in 2003), the Research Support Fund is disbursed to post-secondary institutions via an annual grant program.
-The value of the grant received is calculated based on the value of Tri-agency research funds awarded to Mount Allison researchers and administered by the University.
+The value of the grant received is based on the value of Tri-agency research funds awarded to Mount Allison researchers and administered by the University.

 1. Research facilities